Director, Center for Oral History

-In his position as director of the Science History Institute’s Center for Oral History, Caruso is establishing new projects that focus on the relationship between science and disability, on the role that presidential science advisers play in science and technology policy in the United States, on the ways in which LGBTQ scientists and engineers navigate professional structures, and on minorities in science and engineering.
-Caruso also conducts the center’s biannual Oral History Training Institute, a week-long workshop designed to introduce historians to the oral history methodology; is the president of Oral History in the Mid-Atlantic Region; and is the editor of the Oral History Association’s journal, the Oral History Review.
+In his position as director of the Science History Institute’s Center for Oral History, Caruso establishes new projects that aim to ensure that the collection is representative of all practitioners in science and engineering.
+Most recently, the Center has focused on (dis)ability, LGBTQ+ scientists and engineers, and minorities.
+Caruso also conducts the center’s triannual Oral History Training Institute, a week-long workshop designed to introduce historians to the oral history methodology; was the president of Oral History in the Mid-Atlantic Region and currently serves as its treasurer; and is a co-editor of the Oral History Association’s journal, the Oral History Review.

 In addition, Caruso is working on expanding the breadth and depth of the Institute’s oral history collection in order to make it useful to those interested in the history and contemporary studies of science, medicine, engineering, and technology broadly.
 He is also working with his staff on different ways to bring the history of science to a more general, science-minded audience.
 These interests form the core principles of the Center for Oral History, which develops projects to better understand various aspects of the scientific life and the lives of scientists and works to expand the collection of oral histories housed in the Othmer Library.